-This deadline is jurisdictional, meaning there are only a few limited circumstances in which the court can grant an extension.
+Yes.
+If the Court denied your petition, you have 30 days from the date that the final order or judgment was entered to file a notice of appeal.
+The deadline is jurisdictional, meaning there are only a few limited circumstances in which the court can grant an extension.
 See Federal Rule of Appellate Procedure 4(a).
+If you miss the deadline, you can file a motion for an extension.
 However, there is no guarantee your motion will be granted so you should make every effort to meet the deadline.